ChukaEbi/text-adventure/README.md

  ```

  then run ```play.rb```
+ Currently, the only valid inputs are north, south, east, or west.

 ## Improvements

 General code cleanup needs to take place.
 I also would like to create a more immersive experience.
-First by adding an Item class which can aid the player in some manner.Then I would like to create a battle system complete with Monsters and possible coop.
+First by adding an Item class which can aid the player in some manner.Then I would like to create a battle system complete with Monsters and possible cooperative mode.